lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC F/R Tools {#FragTools}

 This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document.
-These tools include the SCHC F/R messages, windows, timers and header fields.
+These tools include the SCHC F/R messages, tiles, windows, counters, timers and header fields.

 The tools are described here in a generic manner.
 Their application to each SCHC F/R mode is found in {{FragModes}}.